bkryza/naive-bench/README.md

   -c, --csv             Generate CSV output.
   -H, --no-header       Skip CSV header.
   -r, --read-only       This test will only perform read tests.
 It
-                        assumes that the current folder contains 'naive-bench- data' folder with test files uniformly numbered in the specified range.
+                        assumes that the current folder contains 'naive-bench-data' folder with test files uniformly numbered in the specified range.
   -w, --write-only      This test will only perform write tests.
 This
                         option can be used to create data on storage for